JesseZhou-1/Causal-Mediation-Analysis-with-Multiple-Mediators/README.md

 This repository contains the replication files for the paper **"Causal Mediation Analysis with Multiple Mediators: A Simulation Approach"**.

+## Replication Data

+This study reanalyzes the 2003 U.S. birth certificate data examined in VanderWeele et al. (2014).
+The dataset can be downloaded at the following link: [Download Data](https://data.nber.org/lbid/2003/linkco2003us_den.csv.zip).

 ## Files and Descriptions:

 - **`clean.R`**: Script to clean the raw dataset for analysis.